Slushi-Github/Redmi_Note_12S_Assets/README.md

 OrangeFox Image from: https://github.com/shazu-xd/releases/releases/download/vofox/OrangeFox-R12.1_1-Stable-sea.img (The page not exist..)

+This repository, I don't think I will update it constantly.

+Also, I am not a contribution of the Xioami community or this specific phone, I just want to facilitate how to do certain steps from my own experience.

+And as I am not the owner of the recoveries, possibly with HyperOS updates, or another problem, they will stop working and I will not do anything to fix that.

+if you have any suggestions for this repository, I am happy to see them and take them into account if they are really worth it :3

 # How to flash OrangeFox on Redmi Note 12S:

 I AM NOT RESPONSIBLE FOR ANY DAMAGE THAT MAY RESULT FROM THIS PROCEDURE EVEN IF IT IS APPLIED ON THE SAME DEVICE.